mohammadkamel74/GAN-for-Synthetic-Agent-in-market-simulation-environments/README.md

  * Min-max normalization or denormalization

 After performing Preprocessing step we would have 123985 data with 3 features (Price, Direction and Size)

+## Generative Adversarial Network

+## Abides

+ABIDES is an Agent-Based Interactive Discrete Event Simulation environment.
+ABIDES is designed from the ground up to support AI agent research in market applications.
+While simulations are certainly available within trading firms for their own internal use, there are no broadly available high-fidelity market simulation environments.
+ABIDES is designed from the ground up to support AI agent research in market applications.
+ABIDES enables the simulation of many trading agents interacting with an exchange agent to facilitate transactions.